nerium-data/nerium/README.md

 There are a couple of special-case metadata items:

 1. As noted above, it can be used to specify a database connection for the query, overriding the main `DATABASE_URL` in the environment
-2. If the metadata includes a `params` block, its contents are returned as the `params` object in the `v1/reports/` discovery response.
+2. If the metadata includes a `params` block, its contents are returned as the `params` object in the `v1/<query_name/docs` discovery response.
-3. Similarly, metadata describing `columns` will populate that section of the `/reports/` response.
+3. Similarly, metadata describing `columns` will populate that section of the `/docs/` response.

-In the absence of explicit metadata, Nerium attempts to find column specifications and named parameters by inspecting the query text itself.
+In the absence of explicit metadata, Nerium attempts to find column specifications and named parameters for `/docs` endpoints by inspecting the query text itself with [sqlparse](https://sqlparse.readthedocs.io/en/latest/).
 Although it is more manual, a metadata comment can provide greater detail in these sections — a report developer might specify the data type of a column or parameter, for example, in addition to its name.

 ### Jinja templating